Ten Waukesha aldermanic districts are up for election this spring, and at least one of the districts will see a new face.

 Cummings is the only Waukesha alderman to file a declaration of candidacy so far.
 However, interested candidates are emerging.

 In District 6, Marga Krumins is looking to run against Jankowski.
 Krumins most recently ran for state Assembly as a Democrat but lost to State Rep. Bill Kramer.
 Krumins also was in the consideration for a Common Council appointment after White’s death.
 However, the council selected Jankowski to fill the seat on a temporary basis.

 In District 8, former longtime Alderman Emanuele Vitale is seeking election.
 He was ousted from office in 2010 by Skinner.
 Vitale was notorious for his quirky quotes while serving in office, including this one: “You can have the IQ of a turnip and still get elected to city office, if you know how to campaign right.”

 Meanwhile, Paulson is not seeking election because of “situations that require more of my time,” he said in a news release.

 It has been an enjoyable experience to represent the citizens of the 15th.
 Many times the assistance an alderman can give a constituent will not appear in print, but it is important to that person.

 My campaign material from three years ago, states I support going to Lake Michigan for our water.
 I have supported that and continue to support it today.

 If I were to say what my most success is, it would have to be coming out immediately, and forcefully, against the $136 per household for garbage collection.
-It was disappointing to have your tax bill described by one person, as a flat tax with an additional $136 on your tax bill.
+It was disappointing to have your tax bill described by with an additional $136 on your tax bill.
 (I might add you would not be able to deduct it on your income tax).
 Guess that is the new math.